AI Agent Integration

 • Configure external tools and MCP servers for the AI to use

-The agent command evaluates task definitions to collect these resources, generates a comprehensive system prompt, and launches the AI assistant in interactive mode.
+The agent command evaluates task definitions to collect these resources, generates a comprehensive system prompt, and launches the agent in interactive mode.

 Quick Start